 |Approx. Seeds per Packet||Average packet weight ||Seeds / gram ||Average seeds / oz|

 |After Last Frost||70-90°F||Full Sun||Frost Sensitive|

-|Sowing Method||Seed Depth||Direct Seed Spacing||Seeds Per Packet|
+|Sowing Method||Seed Depth||Direct Seed Spacing||Days to Harvest|

-|Transplant or Direct Seed||1/2"||12"||12|
+|Transplant or Direct Seed||1/2"||12"||95|

 |Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|

 An insect pollinated annual, watermelons will cross readily with each other and citron melons, but not with other types of melons.
 Fruits will usually have a mix of mature and immature seeds inside and you can separate these by hand, or we prefer to put them in water and the non-viable seeds will float.
 Skim these off and continue to stir and skim until no more seeds float to the top.
-Rinse the remaining seeds well and spread on a screen or many sheets of newspaper and allow to dry thoroughly before storing.
-This can take 2-4 weeks depending on the humidity in the air.
+Rinse the remaining seeds well and spread on a screen or many sheets of newspaper and allow drying thoroughly before storing.
+This can take 2-4 weeks depending on humidity in the air.